ak5g12/Toggle-Bulb/README.md

 Clone or download this repository.
 Open the project folder.
 Run the index.html file in your web browser.
-Project Purpose
+OR
+You can directly go through this link to see the live project - https://ak5g12.github.io/Toggle-Bulb/ Project Purpose

 This project demonstrates DOM manipulation and event handling in JavaScript by changing the bulb's state when the user interacts with the switch.